akv-platform/publish-action/README.md

 Alpha.
 Action is under development and internal testing.

 ## Usage
 Action can be triggered on release creation or manually.
 Actual major tag update will require manual approval.
 See [workflow.yml](./.github/workflow.yml) for usage example.

 See [action.yml](action.yml) for full description of input and output fields.
+Read more about action versioning notation in [action-versioning.md](https://github.com/actions/toolkit/blob/main/docs/action-versioning.md).

+To rollback release in case of customer's impact, trigger workflow manually and specify the previous stable tag.

 ## Conributions